Buzkashi: In books and film adaptations

 Buzkashi is portrayed in several books, both fiction and non-fiction.
-It is shown in Steve Berry's book The Venetian Betrayal, and it is briefly mentioned in the Khaled Hosseini book The Kite Runner.
+It is shown in Steve Berry's book The Venetian Betrayal.
 Buzkashi was the subject of a book called Horsemen of Afghanistan by French photojournalists Roland and Sabrina Michaud.
 Gino Strada wrote a book named after the sport (with the spelling Buskashì) in which he tells about his life as surgeon in Kabul in the days after the 9-11 strikes.
 P.J.
 O'Rourke also mentions the game in discussions about Afghanistan and Pakistan in the Foreign Policy section of Parliament of Whores, and Rory Stewart devotes a few sentences to it in The Places in Between.

 Two books have been written about buzkashi which were later turned into films.
 The game is the subject of a novel by French novelist Joseph Kessel titled Les Cavaliers (aka Horsemen), which then became the basis of the film The Horsemen (1971).
 The film was directed by John Frankenheimer with Omar Sharif in the lead role, and U.S. actor and accomplished horseman Jack Palance as his father, a legendary retired chapandaz.
 This film shows Afghanistan and its people the way they were before the wars that wracked the country, particularly their love for the sport of buzkashi.

 The game is also a key element in the book Caravans by James Michener and the film of the same name (1978) starring Anthony Quinn.
 A scene from the film featuring the king of Afghanistan watching a game included the real-life king at the time, Mohammed Zahir Shah.
 The whole sequence of the game being witnessed by the king was filmed on the Kabul Golf Course, where the national championships were played at the time the film was made.